tsahota/NMproject/README.md

 ### + I'm working on a windows laptop but want to use my NONMEM cluster for NONMEM jobs.
 How can I set up NMproject to work with this?

-On windows, this can be achieved with plink and by working in a mapped drive, although you may experience latency problems.
-Modify the `system_nm()` option to use plink to ssh to the server and submit a command.
-Ideally, your organisation should have an Rstudio Server instance running on the NONMEM server (or connected to the NONMEM server via a low latency connection - see above question for set up in that situation).
+This option is not recommended as you would have to have your R working set to a networked drive.
+It is possible though by modifying the `system_nm()` option, as in the above FAQ question, to use plink to ssh to the server, change to the relevant working directory and submit a command.
+This has not been tested however, and results are likely to be disappointing.

 ### + My organisation has a different control file convention to the runXX.mod convention.
 Can I change this?